Bauhinia petersiana

-Bauhinia petersiana, the Kalahari white bauhinia, is a species of shrubs from family Fabaceae and the subfamily Cercidoideae found in Botswana, Zambia, Democratic Republic of Congo, Lesotho, Mozambique, Angola, Namibia, Tanzania, South Africa, and Zimbabwe.
+Bauhinia petersiana, the Kalahari white bauhinia, is a species of shrubs in the family Fabaceae and the subfamily Cercidoideae found in Angola, Botswana, Democratic Republic of Congo, Lesotho, Mozambique, Namibia, South Africa, Tanzania, Zambia and Zimbabwe.
 The species is 2 m in height.
 The flower is up to 15 cm wide, with five narrow white petals.

 Ecology

 In East Africa, the plant grows at altitudes of 150–1850 m, while in South Africa it can be found in dry places, such as the Kalahari Desert at the altitudes around 350 m.
-The plant can widstand frost.
+The plant can withstand frost.

 Various uses of the plant

 Plant as food

 The seeds of this plant are considered a delicacy in Botswana, where they are used as nuts.
 Ground and roasted seeds are often used for coffee.
 The unripe seeds are not harmful to humans and can be eaten.
 Botswanans also use the plants seeds for oil.

 Craftsmanship

-In Congo the bark is used for rope making, while the roots are used to make dye.
+In Congo, the bark is used for rope making, while the roots are used to make dye.
 The plant is harvested by livestock.
-Its growing as a decorative plant in countries like South Africa, Zimbabwe, and even in the United States.
+It is grown as a decorative plant in countries like South Africa, Zimbabwe, and even in the United States.